Testing 10 Gigabit Ethernet Over Copper on a Shoestring Budget

 Consider each tester type on the bottom axis the mere starting point for each general type of tester.
 There are many variations and brands of testers, but the main takeaway here is the costs range from $10.00 to more than $8,000.00 depending upon additional accessories.

-Given the price scaling chart on the previous page, one can quickly see that the actual Certification of 10 Gigabit Ethernet to the ANSI/TIA 568-C.2 specification will cost quite a bit of money.
+Given the price scaling chart above, one can quickly see that the actual Certification of 10 Gigabit Ethernet to the ANSI/TIA 568 specification will cost quite a bit of money.
 In fact, unless you specifically install and/or Certify Ethernet cable for a living, it makes little sense to buy one.

 For all other scenarios, there are a few options that don’t require a second mortgage:

 - Rent a high-end Ethernet Certifier instead of purchasing one.
 This is not a simple device; the user will require training.
-Ethernet installers who perform a 10 Gigabit installation from time to time but for the most part are performing 1 Gigabit rated installations are likely to use this option.
+Ethernet installers who perform a 10 Gigabit installation from time to time are likely to use this option.

 - Borrow a high-end Ethernet Certifier from a friend, especially if this friend owes you a favor.
 You might get them to do the actual tests too, and you won’t need extensive training.
 If you have a friend that owns such a tool, consider yourself lucky!